Tuesday, May 11, 2021

 Jimmy untied Varhi from the rope around both he and Nayleen were connected to and pulled Varhi up.
 “No hugging… I’m too beat up…” Varhi managed to groan.
 Jimmy froze for a moment, seeming like he had been about to do that and stopped, and instead hauled Varhi over his shoulder while holding him up and steadied the boy with his other arm.
 “Ow… stoppit…” Varhi droned weakly.

-“Don’t apologize… I did it because I wanted to…” Sairek grumbled, propping himself up onto his elbow.
-“And besides… we got him out.”
+“Don’t apologize… I did it because I wanted to…” Sairek grumbled, propping himself up onto his elbows.
+“And besides… we got him out.
+We're finally safe...”

 “Oi, I said stop apologizing—”